MXHJohn314/User-Recognition-CS3120-Project-/README.md

 ### Data Collection

 <p>
-We use a scripting language called AutoHotkey to record keystrokes and times in the form of csv files.
+Although the machine learning processes are exclusively done in Python, we use a scripting language called AutoHotkey to record keystrokes and times in the form of csv files.
 Here is a list of all the types of data we collect:

 - When a key was held down
 - When a key was released